 Los Angeles and New York always have been the top locations for the fictional hard-boiled detective, both private or in law enforcement.

-L.A. can boast with being home of such heavyweights as Philip Marlowe, Mickey Haller, Lew Archer, Ezy Rawlins and several others.
+L.A. can boast about being home of such heavyweights as Philip Marlowe, Mickey Haller, Lew Archer, Ezy Rawlins and several others.

 Crime, murder, abuse, corruption and horror will not show in L.A. as unusual and terrible anomalies; instead, in fiction and film – and not just there – they are the norm and happen continuously.